 So just what does “Scratch and Scuff” mean?
-Is it really a mask with a scratch or a scruff?
+Is it really a product with a scratch or a scruff?
 Yes!
 But who’s perfect anyway?
 None of us here!

-So what do we consider a scratch and scuff mask?
-Masks and/or boxes could have one or 2 of these issues: light scratches, scuffs, print rub off on the nose, minor blemishes, or minor dents, bends or creases in the cardboard box.
+So what do we consider a scratch and scuff product?
+Products and/or boxes could have one or 2 of these issues: light scratches, scuffs, print rub off on the product, minor blemishes, or minor dents, bends or creases in the cardboard box.

-Please note, ALL scratch and dent masks have issues, but they are not so damaged that they should be destroyed.
+Please note, ALL scratch and scuff products have issues, but they are not so damaged that they should be destroyed.
 Our rule of thumb, is that if we would be disappointed in displaying the item, then we would rather throw the product into the garbage than send it to a customer at any price.

-Please know yourself, if you are looking for 100% perfection, a “Scratch and Scuff” Mask is not for you.
-You’d be better off buying a mask at full price on our website.
-Because those masks are as close to perfect as we can make.
+Please know yourself, if you are looking for 100% perfection, a “Scratch and Scuff” Product is not for you.
+You’d be better off buying a product at full price on our website.
+Because those products are as close to perfect as we can make.

-How to know if a “Scratch and Scuff” mask is right for you?
+How to know if a “Scratch and Scuff” product is right for you?

 Please note: Scratch and Scuffs are sold AS IS and there are no returns on these and no exceptions.